 - Ping response: Click with your mouse this button, to perform an ICMP ping towards to the IP address of the selected device.
-The ping is originating from your computer IP address, so it must be in the same subnet as the device is.
-If there is a ping response, the button turns in green color and the response time is displayed.
-If there is no response within a second, the button turns into red color with a "Failure" caption. - Statistics: Every EtherMPX device keeps statistical counters about Ethernet packets being transmitted or received.
+The ping is originating from your computer IP address, so it must be in the same subnet as the device is. - If there is a ping response, the button turns in green color and the response time is displayed. - If there is no response within a second, the button turns into red color with a "Failure" caption. - Statistics: Every EtherMPX device keeps statistical counters about Ethernet packets being transmitted or received.
 If the SFN option is installed, statistical counters about the synchronization performance are displayed.
 Click on the "Get" button, and a new window will appear (see below):

-0 Statistics ×
+(id) STL Statis stics ×

-- SIGMACOM DECODI ER:
+Г SIGMACOM DECODE :R:

-Good TX Frames: Bad TX Frames: Good RX Frames: Bad RX Frames: 3769 0 19325832 0
+Good TX Frames: Bad TX Frames: Good RX Frames: Bad RX Frames: OK Audio Frames: Bad Audio Frames: 33 0 (0%) 49773 0 (0%) 49436 0 (0%)

-Good PTP Sync: Bad PTP Sync: Clock Difference: Measured delay: 32066 536 38 nS 0 nS
+Good PTP Sync: Bad PTP Sync: Clock Difference: Measured delay: 122 0 25 nS 121682 nS

-Reset Refresh]
+C lear Refresh

-- Good TX Frames: Ethernet frames transmitted OK from the device (no internal underruns / overruns, network collisions). - Bad TX Frames: Ethernet frames that failed to be transmitted from the device (possible causes: internal underrun /overrun, or network collisions). - Good RX Frames: Ethernet frames received OK from the device (no CRC errors, no underruns / overruns, no network collisions). - Bad RX Frames: Ethernet frames received, but dropped by the device (possible causes: CRC errors, internal underrun / overrun, network collisions). - Good PTP Sync: (Only available if SFN option is installed and enabled).
-Number of PTP SYNC messages received OK and took into account by the device algorithms to calculate and calibrate on-the-fly the sync parameters.
+- Good TX Frames: Ethernet frames transmitted OK from the device (no internal underruns / overruns, network collisions). - Bad TX Frames: Ethernet frames that failed to be transmitted from the device (possible causes: internal underrun / overrun, or network collisions).
+The error percentage is shown inside the parenthesis. - Good RX Frames: Ethernet frames received OK from the device (no CRC errors, no underruns / overruns, no network collisions). - Bad RX Frames: Ethernet frames received, but dropped by the device (possible causes: CRC errors, internal underrun / overrun, network collisions).
+The error percentage is shown in the parenthesis. - OK Audio Frames: Ethernet frames with audio payload that transmitted or received OK. - Bad Audio Frames: Ethernet frames with audio payload, but dropped by the device (possible causes: CRC errors, internal underrun / overrun, network collisions).
+The error percentage is shown in the parenthesis.

-- Bad PTP Sync: (Only available if SFN option is installed and enabled).
-Number of PTP SYNC messages received, but rejected by the device algorithms.
-Possible causes: Glitching Master Clock, heavy loaded network, many irrelevant Ethernet packets that must be filtered out. - Clock difference: (Only available if SFN option is installed and enabled).
+- Good PTP Sync: (Only available if SFN option is installed and enabled).
+Number of SYNC messages received OK and took into account by the EtherMPX algorithms to calculate and calibrate on-the-fly the sync parameters. - Bad PTP Sync: (Only available if SFN option is installed and enabled).
+Number of PTP SYNC messages received, but rejected by the EtherMPX algorithms.
+Possible causes: glitching Master Clock, heavy loaded network, many irrelevant Ethernet packets that must be filtered out. - Clock difference: (Only available if SFN option is installed and enabled).
 The measured mismatch between the Master Clock and the local clock, expressed in nanoseconds (nS).
 This value must be as low as possible to indicate that there is a good sync with the Master Clock.
 Cases of >100nS difference, indicate a network problem.
 Possible causes: excessive latency fluctuations caused by Ethernet switches or wireless transmission. - Measured delay: (Only available if SFN option is installed and enabled).
-The delay between local device and Master Clock device. - Reset Button: Click this button to reset counters to zero.
-A confirmation dialog appears to verify this operation. - Refresh Button: Click this button to update the counters (fetch from device). - Audio level: This is an Encoder only functionality.
+The network latency as measured between local device and Master Clock device. - Clear Button: Click this button to reset all displayed counters to zero.
+A confirmation dialog appears to verify this operation. - Refresh Button: Click this button to update the counters (fetch the latest values from the EtherMPX device). - Audio level: This is an Encoder only functionality.
 This is a real time VU meter, which displays the audio level of the selected Encoder.
 To start monitoring the audio level, select the Encoder device you want, and click the "Play" button on the top strip.
 To stop the audio monitoring, just click the "Stop" button next, or select some other device from the "Devices list".
-Keep in mind that audio monitoring causes a reverse direction IP traffic of about 100-200kbit/s.
+Keep in mind that audio monitoring causes reverse direction IP traffic of about 100-200kbit/s.